- The Amazon River flows through Brazil, Colombia, and Peru but has a river basin that reaches into Ecuador, Bolivia, and Venezuela.

 Where is the Amazon River?

 The Amazon River is located in South America.
 Specifically, it flows through Peru, Colombia, and then Brazil.
-However, the river basin of the Amazon River reaches several other countries, draining an area that is about 2.6 million square miles that also includes countries like Ecuador, Bolivia, and Venezuela.
+However, the river basin of the Amazon River reaches other countries, draining an area that is about 2.6 million square miles into countries like Ecuador, Bolivia, and Venezuela.
 That means the Amazon River has the largest river basin of any river in the world!